Audiovisual communication takes place by using both sound and pictures. It is based on both audio and visual communication.

 with clear and precise narration which is easily understandable.
 It is also advisable to keep the films short and to screen them at an appropriate time.

 When communication is done using Sound only, it is called audible communication.
 There are varieties of bounds around us that are used to communicate any message, information, news, idea, or facts.

 There are common techniques for audiovisual communication, which are as follows:

 1. Use of Voice: Human voice has a major role in oral communication.
 Depend on the situation, our voice becomes hard, harsh, soft, or moderate.
-Appropriate work helps up to control a situation, for example; when we are angry, we speak in a loud voice, it states about our emotions.
-When we are in a good mood, we use the soft voice, and therefore our mental state is reflected clearly.
+Appropriate work helps up to control a situation, for example; when we are angry, we speak in a loud voice, which states about our emotions.
+When we are in a good mood, we use a soft voice, and therefore our mental state is reflected clearly.

 2. Siren: There is a different siren to convey different messages at different times.
 During Ramadan, Muslims are familiar with sirens at ‘Iftar’ and ‘Sheri’.
 When an ambulance is running towards the hospital, it uses one kind of siren to notify an emergency.
 During the war, there is a siren to alert the people and to take safe shelter.

 3. Calling Bell: It is used to call a person or to inform the desired person.
 The sound of the calling bell indicates that the caller is asking someone to come or want somebody immediately.